malabz/TPMA/README.md

 ./tpra -a PATH/ -r 16s_rRNA/raw_data/16s_rRNA_100_1.fasta -o 16s_rRNA_100_1_tpra.fasta
 ```
 ## 💡Reminder
-1. Currently TPRA is only available for DNA/RNA.
+1. Currently TPRA is **ONLY** available for DNA/RNA.
 2. The application of TPRA assumes that the sequences' IDs within the MSAs are unique.
-(E.g. Due to the excessively long length of the sequence IDs in the original data set, ClustalW2 may truncate the IDs, resulting in consistent IDs in the alignment output that TPRA cannot process.
+(E.g. Due to the excessively long length of the sequence IDs in the original data set, Clustal format(the default output format of ClustalW2/PCMA/POA/T-Coffee) may truncate the IDs, resulting in consistent IDs in the alignment output that TPRA cannot process.
 If the IDs in the original data are too long, we suggest manually renumbering them before using MSA software).
+3. TPRA will sort the sequences, but we recommend that the input sequences be in the same order as the original file.
-3. TPRA will remove any bad characters that are present in the input data.
+4. TPRA will remove any bad characters that are present in the input data.

 ## 🖥️Environment
 System|GCC version